Jiasheng-Shi/Infectious-Disease-Hospitalization/README.md

 ## How to run this MCEM algorithm on your data?

-* Get the data ready, which requires no missing values and clear variable names.
+* Get the data ready, which requires no missing values and clear variable names, one of the exampled data can be found in the file "sampled data".
 * Set the tunning parameters `NoCov, T, R_0, I_0` so the model is specified.
 The input data includes covariates Z, being a (T \times NoCov) matrix, incident cases I, and hospitalization H, both being a (1 \times T) matrix.